Tuesday, September 7, 2021

 That last bit was bullshit, as far as I knew at that point Ildiko was the only one woman we had in common, although she would turn out to not be the only one in the long run, there would be at least three; the other two didn’t feel compelled to tell me they had fucked him until after they had fucked me as well.

 Well it wasn’t until after my father had been dead several years that I learned for the first time something that theater historians apparently already knew.
-My grandfather John Barrymore, my father’s father, had lost his virginity to his own stepmother at age twelve.
+My grandfather John Barrymore, my father’s father, had lost his virginity to his own stepmother at age thirteen.
 Once I learned that fact I understood Dad’s ‘thing’ about me and Ildiko never hooking up and if my father had been the one to inform me of that little piece of family history I’m fairly sure I would have respected it.
 But he didn’t tell me, instead he kept hammering away with that crazy metaphysical bullshit about ‘mixing the light.’

 I’m an iconoclast, I’ve always been an iconoclast, I was one for at least thirty years before I ever heard the word ‘iconoclast’ or learned its meaning.
 Try and dissuade me from doing something simply because it’s frowned upon by social convention and I’ll be on that shit like white on rice.